vlazed/vlazed_challenger/ARTICLE.md

 ### Abilities

-She has superhuman durability, and thanks to that, she is pretty agile: any risky maneuver that would hurt a human, such as dropping from long heights or getting run over, barely hurts her.
-Her strength and speed is exceptional for human standards, but she can’t lift a car nor can she "teleport" around with her nimbleness.
+She has superhuman durability--her arms are a consequential feature of that.
+Any risky maneuver that would hurt a human, such as dropping from long heights or getting run over, barely hurts her.
+Her durability allows her to experiment and iterate (without punishment) on different, acrobatic maneuvers.
+She has a pretty stable stunt double career, thanks to that 😀.

+Her strength and speed is exceptional for human standards, below Olympian and above average, but she can’t lift a car nor can she "teleport" around with her nimbleness.
 She makes up for it with her ESPer skills:

 - Essence Capture
 - Essence Channel